usvn/usvn/README.md

 * Set the locale by system.locale in the config file.

 ### 1.0.8

-* Fix JVN#73794686 Cross-site scripting vulnerability in
+* Fix JVN#73794686 Cross-site scripting vulnerability